Decomposition of some Witten-Reshetikhin-Turaev Representations into Irreducible Factors: Introduction

 \section{Introduction}

-Witten gave in \cite{Wi2} convincing arguments for the existence of Topological Field Theories, as defined in \cite{At,Wi1}, giving a three dimensional interpretation of the Jones polynomial when the gauge group is $SU(2)$.
-Each of these TQFTs gives a family of projective finite dimensional representations of the mapping class group $\mcg$ of a genus $g$ closed oriented surface $\Sigma_g$.
-Reshetikhin and Turaev gave a rigorous construction of these TQFTs \cite{RT} using representations of quantum groups.
-In this paper we will follow the skein theoretical construction of \cite{Li2,BHMV2} to define these representations.
-We can lift these projective representations to linear representations of some central extension $\emcg$ of $\mcg$ noted:
+Witten constructed in \cite{Wi2} a family of $(2+1)$-dimensional topological quantum field theories (TQFTs) using path integrals and the Chern--Simons action which gives a three-dimensional interpretation of the Jones polynomial.
+Each of these TQFTs induces a projective finite-dimensional representation of the mapping class group $\mcg$ of a genus $g$ closed oriented surface~$\Sigma_g$.
+Reshetikhin and Turaev made a rigorous construction of these TQFTs~\cite{RT} using representations of quantum groups.
+In this paper we will follow the skein theoretical construction of~\cite{BHMV2, Li2} to define these representations.